-An \emph{in-star} is a an in-tree whose unique sink is adjacent to all other vertices.
+An \emph{in-star} is an in-tree whose unique sink is adjacent to all other vertices.

 \begin{lemma} Let $G$ be a connected oriented graph derived from a Burling tree $(T, r, \lastBorn, \choosePath)$.
-Suppose that $G$ has no cut vertex and no vertex of degree at most~1.
-Then the following statements hold: \begin{enumerate}[label=(\roman*)] \item The top-set of $G$ is an in-star $S$ with at least two leaves (so $G$ has a unique pivot and its in-neighbors are the antennas of $G$). \item All vertices of $S\sm \{v\}$ are sources of $G$ where $ v $ is the unique source of $ S $. \item The pivot of $G$ is an ancestor of all vertices of $V(G) \sm S$. \end{enumerate} \end{lemma}
+Suppose that $G$ has no cut-vertex and no vertex of degree at most~1.
+Then the following statements hold: \begin{enumerate}[label=(\roman*)] \item The top-set of $G$ is an in-star $S$ with at least two leaves (so $G$ has a unique pivot and its in-neighbors are the antennas of $G$). \item All vertices of $S\sm \{v\}$ are sources of $G$ where $ v $ is the unique sink of~$ S $. \item The pivot of $G$ is an ancestor of all vertices of $V(G) \sm S$. \end{enumerate} \end{lemma}

 \begin{proof} Let $v$ be the sink of $G[S]$.
 If $G[S]$ is not an in-star, then there exists a directed path $yxv$ in $G[S]$.
-By the construction of $k$-sequential graphs, we see that $x$ is a cut vertex of $G$ that separates $v$ from $y$.
+By the construction of $k$-sequential graphs, we see that $x$ is a cut-vertex of $G$ that separates $v$ from $y$.
 A contradiction.
 By Lemma~\ref{l:pivotSink}, all vertices of $S\sm \{v\}$ are sources of $G$ because they are the antennas of $G$.
 Since $G$ is connected, the antennas have no strict descendants, by Lemma~\ref{l:pivotConnected}, the pivot of $G$ is an ancestor of all vertices of~$V(G) \sm S$. \end{proof}